chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 {{< note >}}

-- If you have patched some external config to any existing services, apply the same on the new nodes.
-For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
-- The new node will be configured with the certificates already configured in your HA setup.
+- The new node will be configured with the certificates that are already configured in your HA setup.
+- If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
+- If you want to change the certificates for the new nodes, you can manually run the chef-automate cert-rotate [options] command.

 {{< /note >}}

 {{< warning >}}

 Downgrading the number of instance_count for the backend nodes will result in data loss.
 We do not recommend downgrading the backend nodes.

 {{< /warning >}}

 ## Add more nodes In AWS Deployment with AWS Managed Database

-In this section, we will see how to add more nodes to the AWS deployment for AWS managed database.
+This section will show how to add more nodes to the AWS deployment for the AWS managed database.

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 When you run the command, it needs the count of the nodes you want to add as an argument.
 For example,